|

 A retired detective played by James Stewart decides to help an old friend by keeping tabs on his wife who has begun to wander about San Francisco without logical explanation.
 He soon is infatuated with the woman, and when she dies by suicide the detective becomes obsessed with remaking another woman (Kim Novak) he has met into the likeness of the deceased woman.

-The film itself is either a masterpiece or a boring film (I've seen it described both ways from many Hitchcock fans), and Vertigo is simply not quite like Hitchcock's other "thrillers."
+The film itself is either a masterpiece or a boring film (I've seen it described both ways from Hitchcock fans), and Vertigo is simply not quite like Hitchcock's other "thrillers."
 Of the four films that Hitchcock made with Stewart (crowd-pleasers Rear Window and The Man Who Knew Too Much, and the somewhat experimental Rope where Stewart only appears near the end) Vertigo is still the darkest of the lot (which is a feat considering Rope is about the pros and cons of murder when a pair of students kill one of their friends to prove a philosophical point).

-Although outfitted with a quintessential Hitchcock plot of identity mystery and time pressures, Vertigo veers off into other areas that are not clearly explained and complicate the tale in ways the usually efficient storyteller Hitchcock never pursued with other movies.
 There is also a great deal of ambiguity about Stewart's character, a retired detective with a debilitating fear of heights who is pressed into unwilling service helping an old friend keep an eye on his wife.
 When the woman ends up dead (after he had fallen in love with her), the detective accidentally meets another woman who reminds him of her, and he systematically begins remolding her into the image of his dead lover.

-On the surface it is a simple case of obsession gone completely out of control, and the woman who is being remodeled someone with deep self-respect problems.
+On the surface it is a simple case of obsession gone out of control, and the woman who is being remodeled someone with deep self-respect problems.
 But behind it is also the detective subconsciously rebuilding the facts of his dead loves death, trying to solve a case that he thinks he has put behind him and was explained to one and all at the inquest.
 Personally obsessed with a vanished lover, and plodding ahead doing detective work he doesn't realize he is pursuing, the tale pushes to its climax and the twist of identity that calls into question everything the audience (and the detective) know about the cast of characters.

 [Below: Kim Novak and Jimmy Stewart amid the scenery shots that Hitchcock used generously throughout the movie. ]

 Hitchcock shares most of the stories secrets well before the films conclusion, and the movie is meant to stand on its own as actual storytelling versus plot tricks and twists.
-Aside from Hitchcock's 1943 Shadow of A Doubt and its use of scenery as almost a character in the film to present a setting, Hitchcock presents San Francisco and the California coastline in a way he rarely did with his tales.
-He wants the audience to share in his view of the place, and because of its often people-bereft scenes, it evokes a lonely emptiness which is probably meant to shade the Jimmy Stewart character who is aimlessly wandering in life, though his friend Midge (Barbara Bel Geddes) is right at hand, waiting for attention.
+Like Hitchcock's 1943 Shadow of A Doubt and its use of scenery as almost a character in the film to present a setting, Hitchcock presents San Francisco and the California coastline in a way that it has it's own (gloomy) identity in the tale.

 Although the credits say Alec Coppel and Samuel Taylor are the screenwriters using the novel "From Among the Dead" by Thomas Narcejac and Pierre Boileau as source, at least two other writers spent time on the screenplay.
 Angus McPhail is said to have written the scene in which a police officer falls from a San Francisco rooftop, creating the 'vertigo' that plagues Stewart throughout the film.
 Other sources say Coppel wrote the scene - - perhaps it is an amalgam of the two.
 Writer Maxwell Anderson was under studio contract to work on Vertigo during 1956 and 1957, but I have not read of what is his contribution to the finished film.
 Coppel and Taylor fought over the onscreen credit when Taylor tried to claim sole credit, and the whole matter was settled in arbitration through the screenwriters guild.